mike-ward/mike-ward.github.io/_posts/2013-09-25-async-event-handlers-in-c.md

 ---
 layout: post
-title:  Async Event Handlers in C#
+title: 'Async Event Handlers in C#'
 ---
 Recently, C# added a nifty [async/await](http://msdn.microsoft.com/en-us/library/vstudio/hh191443.aspx) facility.
 I have not used it extensively due to the new and unfamiliar _async/await_ declarations.
 I'm slowly warming up to it however.
 Here's a two-liner that speaks volumes to the expressiveness of the _aysnc/await_.